 For businesses, it’s important to have the ability to process refunds if a customer requests them.

-There are two ways in which you can process refunds on ePDQ.
+There are two ways in which you can process refunds on Viveum.

-You can process refunds on your ePDQ back-office account.
-To do this, simply login to either your test or production ePDQ account and kindly follow the official ePDQ back office guide of refunding a payment to learn more.
+You can process refunds on your Viveum back-office account.
+To do this, simply login to either your test or production Viveum account and kindly follow the official Viveum back office guide of refunding a payment to learn more.

-If you have any questions about processing refunds, we would highly recommend contacting the ePDQ support team and they’ll be more than happy to respond to your concern.
+If you have any questions about processing refunds, we would highly recommend contacting the Viveum support team, and they’ll be more than happy to respond to your concern.

-You will need to create the API user, which the plugin will use to make API payment calls to the ePDQ system.
+You will need to create the API user, which the plugin will use to make API payment calls to the Viveum system.
 You will need to go to Configuration > Users.

 Here we want to add a new user; clicking the new user button shows us the following: